Improving Addiction Recovery

 Turning to Reddit to hear from people that aren’t being helped

 Once we understood the current system of treatment, we turned to Reddit to hear from people that aren’t being helped.
-We went to Reddit because of the large, anonymous addiction communities it hosts (over 100,000 people are in r/opiates alone).
-I started digital eavesdropping (aka lurking) on these sub-communities, including r/opiates, r/heroin, r/opiatesmemorial
+Reddit hosts large, anonymous addiction communities (over 100,000 people are in r/opiates alone).
+Below are some of the posts we saw in various subreddits.

 We made our own posts to interview people about their addiction